macmiranda/compose-deployment-rasa/README.md

     S curl -X POST -H "Content-Type: application/json" -d "{\"name\": \"Marco\"}" http://<your_server_ip>:9090

 Make sure you replace `<your_server_ip>` with the appropriate IP address and that the port 9090 is open on your local firewall.

+## Making changes to the code

+If you change the code after the containers are running, you'll need to destroy them and rebuid, recreate them with the command:

+    $ docker-compose down && docker-compose up -d --build